-PFE2 There are appropriate facilities for the storage of bodies and human tissue a) Equipment is subject to recommended calibration, validation, maintenance, monitoring, and records are kept.
+PFE2 There are appropriate facilities for the storage of bodies and human tissue

 - a) There is sufficient storage capacity. - b) Where relevant, storage arrangements ensure the dignity of the deceased. - c) Storage conditions are monitored, recorded and acted on when required. - d) There are documented contingency plans in place in case of failure in storage area.